hfolguera/deploy-kubernetes-cluster/README.md

 Verify the new storage class has been successfully configured with `kubectl get storageclass`.

+### Configure a Load Balancer
+I'll use the Metallb project as my custom Load Balancer.
+Follow the instructions in the following repository: [metallb](https://github.com/hfolguera/metallb)

 ### Untaint master node
 By default, master node does not schedule pods for security and QoS reasons.
 This behaviour can be altered with the following command:
 ```